 Female Poverty Rate

-The race most likely to be in poverty in Allegheny County, Pennsylvania is Black, with 27.91% below the poverty level.
+The race most likely to be in poverty in Allegheny County, Pennsylvania is Native, with 30.85% below the poverty level.

 The race least likely to be in poverty in Allegheny County, Pennsylvania is Other, with NaN% below the poverty level.